simple-crypto/simple-website/organization.md

 **Licencing policy of the association**

+* <strong><em>Contributor License Agreement (CLA).</em></strong>
+We ask contributors (individual or enterprises) to sign a CLA.
+It aims to:
+	* Ensure that SIMPLE-Crypto can relicense the works;
+	* Enable the dual-licensing model;
+	* Ensure that SIMPLE-Crypto has authority to enforce the (open source) license clauses;
+	* Ensure that no contributor will sue any user of the code for patent infringement caused by the contribution.
+The contributor is still guaranteed that:
+	* He/she retains copyright on his/her contributions;
+	* The contributions will be publicly licensed according to the development stage of the project.
+	* The CLA is with SIMPLE, a non-profit organization whose statutary goal is to develop open source cryptographic implementations.

-* <strong><em>Contributor license agreement</em></strong>.
-We generally request a perpetual, worldwide, non-exclusive, no charge, royalty-free and irrevocablelicense to contributors.
+For these purposes, the CLA requests a perpetual, worldwide, non-exclusive, no charge, royalty-free and irrevocable license to contributors.

 * <strong><em>Dual licensing approach</em></strong>.
 Unless exception, the codes developed by the association will be made available under an open source GPL-like license.
 In order to allow sponsors